Best Places to Interview: 2017 (#14)

 From explaining a bill or sorting a payment issue, to talking through the features of a shiny new smartphone, our Contact Centre teams take 77 million calls a year form all kinds of people about all kinds of things.
 It’s not an easy job.
 And having to deal with frustrated customers, resolve tricky issues and meet challenging targets can be tough.
 But for those with the resilience, enthusiasm and people skills required, the rewards are 100% worth it.

 Whether you join us in a Customer Service, Sales or Collections role, you’ll listen to each individual, understand their situation and help them get the most out of their EE experience.
 And we’ve got opportunities for you to join us across the country.

 With Head Office opportunities across the UK, the chances to make your mark with EE are endless.
 And with roles in areas from Digital and Human Resources to Finance and Brand & Marketing, the insight you’ll gain will be truly unique.
 So, if this sounds right up your street, take a look at the other incredible opportunities available at EE HQ.
 And because we’re now part of the BT family, you’ll find we have great opportunities for you all over the group.

-I have been working at EE full-time (Less than a year)
+I have been working at EE part-time (More than a year)

 Advice to Management

-I applied online.
 The process took 2 weeks.
-I interviewed at EE (Aberdeen, Scotland) in November 2017.
+I interviewed at EE.